Quantum error correction meets continuous symmetries: fundamental trade-offs and case studies: Introduction

 When considering the practical implementation of QEC as well as its connections to physical problems, it is important to take symmetries and conservation laws into account as they are ubiquitous in physical systems.
-More explicitly, symmetries may constrain the encoders in the way that they must be covariant with respect to the symmetry group, i.e., commute with certain representations of group actions, generating the so-called ``{covariant codes}'' \cite{hayden2017error,faist2019continuous,woods2019continuous,wang2019quasi}.
+More explicitly, symmetries may constrain the encoders in the way that they must be covariant with respect to the symmetry group, i.e., commute with certain representations of group actions, generating the so-called \emph{covariant codes} \cite{hayden2017error,faist2019continuous,woods2019continuous,wang2019quasi}.
 A principle of fundamental significance in both quantum information and physics is that (finite-dimensional) covariant codes for continuous symmetries (mathematically modeled by Lie groups)\footnote{In what follows, we assume that the associated symmetry group is continuous and that the relevant Hilbert spaces are finite-dimensional when using the term ``covariant codes''.} are in a sense fundamentally incompatible with exact QEC~\cite{hayden2017error,eastin2009restrictions}.
-A well known no-go theorem that unfolds this principle from a quantum computation perspective is the Eastin--Knill theorem \cite{eastin2009restrictions}, which essentially indicates that any QEC code covariant with respect to any continuous symmetry group in the sense that the logical group actions are mapped to ``transversal'' physical actions (that are tensor products on physical subsystems) cannot correct {local} errors perfectly.
+A well known no-go theorem that unfolds this principle from a quantum computation perspective is the Eastin--Knill theorem \cite{eastin2009restrictions}, which indicates that any QEC code covariant with respect to any continuous symmetry group in the sense that the logical group actions are mapped to \emph{transversal} physical actions (that are tensor products on physical subsystems) cannot correct {local} errors perfectly.
+An intuitive explanation of this phenomenon is that, due to the conservation laws and transversality, physical subsystems necessarily contain logical charge information that gets leaked into the environment upon errors, so that the perfect recovery of logical information is prohibited.
 Crucially, transversal actions are highly desirable for the ``fault tolerance''~\cite{shor1996fault,nielsen2002quantum,gottesman2010introduction,lidar2013quantum} of practical quantum computation schemes because they do not spread errors across physical subsystems within each code block.
-An intuitive explanation of this phenomenon is that, due to the conservation laws and transversality, physical subsystems necessarily contain logical charge information that gets leaked into the environment upon errors, so that the perfect recovery of logical information is prohibited.
-Due to the Eastin--Knill theorem, unfortunately, it is impossible to find an exact QEC code that implements a universal set of gates transversally, or namely achieves the full power of quantum computation while maintaining transversality.
-However, it may still be feasible to perform QEC approximately under these constraints, and a natural task is then to characterize the optimal degree of accuracy.
-Recently, several such bounds on the QEC accuracy achievable by covariant codes (which give rise to ``robust'' or ``approximate'' versions of the Eastin--Knill theorem) as well as explicit constructions of near-optimal covariant codes are found using many different techniques and insights from various areas in quantum information \cite{faist2019continuous,woods2019continuous,wang2019quasi,kubica2020using,zhou2020new,yang2020covariant,fang2020no,tajima2021symmetry,wang2021theory,KongLiu21:random}, showcasing the fundamental nature of the problem.
-Remarkably, covariant codes have also found interesting applications to several important scenarios in physics already, in particular, quantum reference frames \cite{hayden2017error,woods2019continuous}, quantum many-body systems \cite{brandao2019quantum,PhysRevLett.120.200503,wang2019quasi}, and AdS/CFT correspondence \cite{harlow2018symmetries,harlow2018constraints,kohler2019toy,faist2019continuous,woods2019continuous}.
+It is also worth noting that the transversality property is widely important in physics as a fundamental feature of internal symmetries in many-body scenarios.
+More specifically, they are normally generated by sums of disjoint local charge observables, or in particular, on-site (transversal with respect to sites).
+Note that whether the symmetries are on-site is linked to whether they can be gauged or are anomaly-free, which plays important roles in the physics of quantum many-body systems and field theories \cite{Wen13}.
+In AdS/CFT, transversality also plays fundamental roles \cite{harlow2018symmetries,PhysRevLett.117.021601,MaySorceYoshida}.